Overview of NewRock’s Hybrid Approach to Business

 - A replicable and scalable business model adaptable to economies worldwide regardless of ideology.

-- A for-profit means for addressing the two largest fiscal outlays—education and healthcare.
+- A for-profit means to anticipate the two largest fiscal outlays—education and healthcare.

-- A free market approach to development appealing to business and government.
+- A free market approach to development appealing both to business and government.

 - A self-financing strategy funded, in part, by achievable savings and fiscal efficiencies.